 Sveti Stefan is a small islet resort on the southeast of Budva on the Adriatic coast of Montenegro.
 It is just 6 kilometers (3.7mi) far from there.
 Technically, Sveti Stefan was an island but is presently associated with a limited tombolo territory.
 The length of the Sveti Stefan coastline is about 2 kilometers (1.2 mi).
 Sveti Stefan is located in the south of Budva between Sveti Stefan village and Przno.
 The island includes a zone of 12,400 m2 (133,000 sq ft).

 At first, the island with its post had 12 families.
 During the 1800s, a town was set up on the island with around 400 individuals.
-One of the tourist attraction places in Sveti Stefan is Villa Milocer, built in 1936 by order of Queen Marija Karadordevic as her summer residence.
-In these travels, Queen Marija had great pleasure, and her descriptions had an important role in the way of fame of this island.
+One of the tourist attraction places in Sveti Stefan is Villa Milocer, built-in 1936 by order of Queen Marija Karadordevic as her summer residence.
+In these travels, Queen Marija had the great pleasure, and her descriptions had an important role in the way of fame of this island.
 After these compliments, some people got interested and decided to immigrate there.
 It was a turning point for this island.
 The Communist Yugoslav specialists changed over it into a lavish lodging.
 They moved the excess occupants to the terrain, and the island town turned into a selective retreat frequented by prominent elites of the world.

 Facilities and Foundation